richpl/PyBasic/README.md

 A mismatch between the input value and input variable type will trigger an error.

+*TO DO - User input can only be assigned to simple variables, need to extend to array varibles.*

 ### Numeric functions

-Selected numeric functions are provided, and may be used in any numeric expression.
+Selected numeric functions are provided, and may be used with any numeric expression.
 For example, the square root function, **SQR**, can be applied expressions consisting of both literals and variables:

 ```